MUTOR-2/HistoryAndPracticeOfMultimedia/_units/09.2/index.md

 ref="goldman" %}.
 What are the implications, then, when movement becomes abstracted from the body of the performer as well as the context of capture?
-Are the implications different when we are speaking about Jones, versus the dancers in Cunninham’s work who I have not even named?
+Are the implications different when we are speaking about Jones, versus the dancers in Cunningham’s work who I have not even named?
 Are the digital bodies in these two pieces interchangeable with one another – and if not, why?